Institutional Grammar 2.0 Codebook: Study Design Checklist

 \section{Study Design Checklist}

 This checklist summarizes considerations relevant for any study design using IG 2.0.
-The checklist is not prescriptive, but rather a collation of the methodological aspects introduced throughout the codebook.
-Reflecting on these aspects in the study design phase aims at ensuring high levels of reliability and validity.
+The checklist is not prescriptive, but rather a collation of the methodological aspects introduced throughout the codebook, serving the development of a project-specific coding protocol.
+Reflecting on these aspects in the study design phase aims at ensuring high levels of reliability and validity of the coded institutional information.

+Overarching the development of a project-specific codebook adaptation is the question as to whether you intend to develop a generically useful dataset (useful for later adoption using specific techniques or for comparative studies), or whether your coding is purpose-specific (i.e., aimed at addressing specific needs as well as relying on specific analytical techniques).
+This will inform choices with respect to statement types, encoding heuristics, as well as help establish the relevant IG feature set as well as the scope of encoding, both in terms of number of statements and interpretational scope (see below).